Camila Cabello: Philanthropy

 In February 2016, Cabello announced she had partnered with Save the Children to design a limited-edition "Love Only" T-shirt to help raise awareness of issues involving girls' equal access to education, health care and opportunities to succeed.
 In June 2016, Cabello, producer Benny Blanco, and members of the nonprofit arts organization OMG Everywhere helped to create the charity single "Power in Me".
 Cabello has also partnered with the Children's Health Fund, a non-profit dedicated to providing health care to low-income families with children.

 On April 3, 2017, Cabello performed at Zedd's WELCOME!
 Fundraising Concert, which raised money for ACLU.
 Cabello sang to patients at UCLA Mattel Children's Hospital on May 8, 2017.
 In late 2017, she joined Lin-Manuel Miranda and multiple other Latin artists on the song "Almost Like Praying" for Puerto Rico hurricane relief.
 Cabello also announced she was donating all proceeds of "Havana" to the ACLU for DREAMers.

 Cabello donated portions of proceeds from VIP sale packages to the Children's Health Fund while on the 2018 Never Be the Same tour.
 On July 13, 2018, she performed a concert in San Juan and donated a portion of the concert's proceeds to Hurricane Maria Relief Fund.
 In November 2018, Cabello became an ambassador for Save the Children.

 In March 2019, Cabello announced she donated $10,000 to a GoFundMe campaign for a homeless immigrant.
 In September 2019, Cabello pledged to raise $250,000 for Save the Children organization.
-In October 2019, Cabello performed at the We Can Survive concert which donates to breast cancer.
+In October 2019, Cabello performed at the We Can Survive concert which donates to breast cancer research.
 On October 22, 2019, Cabello appeared with the Duke and Duchess of Cambridge at Kensington Palace in support of the finalists for the BBC Radio 1 Teen Heroes Awards.

 In March 2020, Cabello participated in iHeart Media's Living Room Concert for America, a benefit to raise awareness and funds for the COVID-19 pandemic.
 In March and April 2020, Cabello participated in Global Citizen Festival's Together at Home virtual concert to raise awareness and funds for the COVID-19 pandemic.
 In May 2020, Cabello, alongside Shawn Mendes, joined protests in Miami for racial justice after the murder of George Floyd.
 In July 2021, she expressed support for the 2021 Cuban protests against the country's government.